 New Prevalon™ AirTAP Patient Repositioning System

-Turning and boosting patients in bed is critically important for preventing sacral pressure ulcers.
+Turning and boosting patients in bed is critically important for preventing sacral pressure injuries.
 Unfortunately, due to physical demands and time constraints, it can be difficult to comply to your facility’s schedule.
 Using air-assisted technology, the uniquely designed AirTAP System requires 80% less force to boost your patients vs. draw sheets.1 START A FREE TRIAL

 It also stays under your patient at all times so it’s always ready to assist with turning and boosting.
 And unlike lift slings and plastic slide sheets, the system offloads the sacrum and helps maintain a 30-degree side lying position.
 This makes it possible for you to achieve compliance to a q2° turning protocol while providing the best care and minimizing stress on your patient.